 Veterans are in luck: your GI Bill can pay for your classes.
 Students might also qualify for a new federal pilot program called EQUIP, which offers financial aid to low-income students attending tech bootcamps run by higher-learning institutions.
 You can also access a variety of payment plans and loan options, as well.

 Your bootcamp instructor quality affects how much you get out of your educational experience.
 The best coding bootcamp instructors combine knowledge and experience with empathy.
 You should be able to access your instructor whenever you need a helping hand or some clarification.
 A good instructor can boost your chances of career success, so you should take the time to get some information on your school’s faculty.

-While Columbia bootcamp instructors come from all over the professional world (enterprise-level businesses, the public sector, small startups, and large institutions), they all have a love for programming and a desire to pass on that passion to future programmers.
+While Columbia Engineering bootcamp instructors come from all over the professional world (enterprise-level businesses, the public sector, small startups, and large institutions), they all have a love for programming and a desire to pass on that passion to future programmers.
 Columbia coding bootcamp instructors have hands-on experience in the development world and know what you need to learn to have a rewarding career.

 Bootcamp Reddit Discussions

 Columbia University partnered with Trilogy Education Services to develop its technology bootcamps.
 You can listen to Trilogy CEO and founder Dan Somer discuss the future of alternative education on the Breaking into Startups podcast.
 The partnership and their plans for growth have gotten lots of social media attention.